Brian Jack, MD

 Principal Investigator

-Brian Jack, MD, is Associate Professor and Vice Chair for Academic Affairs in the Department of Family Medicine at Boston University School of Medicine / Boston Medical Center.
-Dr. Jack graduated from the University of Massachusetts Medical School and completed his residency training at the Brown University and fellowship at University of Washington.
-He has authored over 60 peer reviewed papers for major medical journals, served on NICHHD, HRSA, and CDC grant review panels and is currently PI on grants from HRSA, AHRQ, CDC and NHLBI totaling over 6.5 million dollars (direct).
+Brian Jack, MD, is Professor and Chair of the Department of Family Medicine at Boston University School of Medicine and Boston Medical Center.
+Dr. Jack graduated from the University of Massachusetts Medical School and completed his residency training at the Brown University.
+He completed a fellowship at the University of Washington.
+Dr. Jack came to BU and Boston Medical Center in 1997 as the founding Vice Chair of the Department of Family Medicine.
+He has authored over 100 peer-reviewed articles or book chapters, reviewed papers for major medical journals, served on NICHHD, HRSA and AHRQ grant review panels.
+He is currently PI on grants from HRSA, NHLBI, PCORI, AHRQ, Kellogg Foundation and NIMHD.